Domenico Annibali: Life and career

 Born in Macerata, Annibali's earliest known appearance was in Rome in 1725 in one of Nicola Porpora's operas.
-After further appearances in Rome in 1726, he was active in theatres in Venice from 1727-1729.
+After further appearances in Rome in 1726, he was active in theatres in Venice from 1727 until 1729.
 In 1729, he accepted a post at the Royal Opera House in Dresden where he was active through 1764.
-In Dresden he was heard in the world premieres of two operas by Johann Adolf Hasse: Cleofide (1731, Alessandro) and Attilio Regolo (1750, title role).
+In Dresden he was heard in the world premieres of two operas by Johann Adolph Hasse: Cleofide (1731, Alessandro) and Attilio Regolo (1750, title role).
 He also sang in Hasse's Cajo Fabricio (1734), Tito Vespasiano, Demetrio, Lucio Papirio, Arminio, Semiramide, Demofoonte, and Adriano in Siria.
 On 18 July 1747, he sang the title role in Porpora's Filandro in a performance honoring the birthday of Princess Maria Antonia Walpurgis of Bavaria.

 While committed to the Dresden opera house, Annibali was granted leave to perform as a guest artist at many other theatres internationally.
 He made appearances in Rome in 1730, 1732, and 1739; notably appearing in the premiere of Porpora's Germanico in Germania at the Teatro Capranica in February 1732.
 In 1731, he had a major triumph in Vienna in the title role of Antonio Caldara's Demetrio which drew the admiration of Pietro Metastasio.
 From October 1736 to June 1737, he was a member of George Frideric Handel's opera company at the Royal Opera House in London; making a sensational debut at the theatre on 8 December in the title role of Handel's Poro.
 He went on to create roles in the world premieres of three operas by Handel: the title roles in Arminio (12 January 1737) and Giustino (16 February 1737), and the role of Demetrio in Berenice (18 May 1737).
 He also sang in the premieres of Handel's cantata Always a bearer of glory, the pasticcio Didone abbandonata, and in the revised version of Il trionfo del tempo; and in revivals of Partenope, Alexander's Feast, and Esther (in Italian).

 When Annibali retired from the stage in 1764, he left Dresden with the title of Kammermusikus and with a pension of 1200 thaler.
 He returned to his native town where he maintained a residence until 1776 when he moved to Rome.
 He died in Rome three years later.
 He was also active as a teacher of singing during his life.
 One of his notable pupils was the Ukrainian composer Timofiy Bilohradsky.